-Here's a list of things we would like to improve on the Commodore PET Mini:
+A list of things to improve on the Commodore PET Mini

 The audio is quite noisy.
 This is a well known Raspberry Pi design flaw when using the 3.5mm. jack connector.
 When audio is playing it becomes much less noticeable, but it's definitely a problem.
 A workaround would be to take the audio from the HDMI port, but that involves a whole new circuit board to decode the HDMI signal.
 Another solution would be to use a USB audio card.